Arturgouveia1970/car-rental-backend/README.md

 ### Setup

-Add your username & password in `database.yml` file:
+Add your username & password in the `database.yml` file:
 ```
 username: <your_username>
 password: <your_password>